 laying melodic heavy metal, Black Majesty started up in 2001.
-Hailing from Melbourne Australia, the same part of the world that had already spawned the metal likes of Destroyer 666, Vanishing Point, Damaged and Pegazus, the Black Majesty line-up was playing a style they describe as melodic heavy metal with much owed to British acts like Judas Priest, Iron Maiden, Black Sabbath and German favorites like Helloween and Blind Guardian, then textured it all from an appreciation of bands like the US based Dream Theater and early Queensryche.
+Hailing from Melbourne Australia, the same part of the world that had already spawned the heavy metal likes of Destroyer 666, Vanishing Point, Damaged and Pegazus, the Black Majesty line-up was playing a style they describe as melodic heavy metal with much owed to British acts like Judas Priest, Iron Maiden, Black Sabbath and German favorites like Helloween and Blind Guardian, then textured it all from an appreciation of bands like the US based Dream Theater and early Queensryche.

 Priding themselves on their live show Black Majesty, in a relatively short space of time, had won the appreciation of many who have seen and heard the band.
 Under the membership of Hanny Mohamed (of Pegazuz; keyboards/guitar), Stevie Janevski (ex-Cyclone Tracy; guitar/back vocals), John "Gio" Cavaliere (vocals) and Czech drummer Pavel Konvalinka (ex-Kryptor/ex-Leprocide; drums) they would release Sands Of Time (2002) as a promo.
 By the time they got signed to German 'LMP' label to release their debut album of the same title in 2003, Mark Kelson (ex-Cryptal Darkness) joined on bass to replace Joe Fata (who in turn had replaced original bassist (and a founding member) Cory Betts).